microsoft/hlsl-specs/proposals/0TBD-improved-resource-typing.md

 an offset as the sum of 16 and the size of `c`.
 It may also be beneficial to have a rolling offset variant, where the value is added to the otherwise calculated offset.

+Potentially this could be applicable to POD in regular structs as well, to enable more control over struct padding.

 ### Raw Buffer types